New York City's new DOT campaign asks male drivers 'Was it worth it?' in wake of fatal crashes

-NEW YORK (WABC) -- New York City's Department of Transportation is releasing a new ad new campaign targeting men.
+NEW YORK (WABC) -- The New York City Department of Transportation is releasing a new ad new campaign targeting men in an effort to eliminate reckless driving and reduce traffic-related injuries and fatalities.

-Men are apparently responsible for roughly three-quarters of the city's fatal crashes.

-The first of the DOT's ad campaign will be a giant billboard at 181st Street and Broadway in Washington Heights.
+The first of the DOT's ad campaign, which is part of the city's Vision Zero initiative, is a giant billboard at 181st Street and Broadway in Washington Heights.

-Earlier this week, an unlicensed male driver behind the wheel of a Ford F-250 fatally struck a three-year-old boy in East Harlem.
-That's just one example of this ad campaign's target audience.
+Earlier this week, an unlicensed male driver behind the wheel of a Ford F-250 fatally struck a 3-year-old boy in East Harlem, an incident officials say is just one example of the campaign's target audience.

 ----------